 In accordance with the County Auditor Ordinance 11-O-93 Sec.
-2-311.9, at the beginning of each fiscal year, the Auditor shall submit an audit schedule to the County Board for a referral to the Audit Committee for review and comment.
+2-311.9, at the beginning of each fiscal year, the Auditor shall submit an Audit Schedule to the County Board for a referral to the Audit Committee for review and comment.

-The following Audit Plan is prepared to provide a core guide for audits to be initiated during the fiscal year.
-Depending on workload and the other factors mentioned in the Audit Plan, some of these audits may not be initiated during the year, and other audits may be conducted that are not in this plan.
+The following Audit Schedule (Plan) is prepared to provide a core guide for audits to be initiated during the fiscal year.
+Depending on workload and the other factors mentioned in the Audit Plan, some of these audits may not be initiated during the year, and other audits may be conducted that are not in this plan based upon resource availability and special requests for assistance.

-Based on the Fiscal Year 2021 budgeted staff level of four (4) Field Auditors, we have determined that we have approximately 692 audit days available.
-Based on the number of audit days available, our goal is to complete twelve (12) County-wide audits and four (4) Forest Preserve audits as outlined in Section V. - The Fiscal Year 2021 Audit Schedule.
-We will also continue our assistance to the Comptroller's office in the preparation of the November 30, 2020, Comprehensive Annual Financial Report (CAFR) and consultation on the CARES Act funds distribution.
+Based on our current staffing level of three (3) Field Auditors, we have determined that we have approximately 516 audit days available.
+Based on the number of audit days available, our goal is to select specific programs awarded from the American Rescue Plan Act (ARPA) funds to ensure compliance with the provisions of the Act, the Annual Commissary Audit, and a review of the Procurement processes.
+We are aggressively recruiting to fill our budgeted positions and as additional staff are on-boarded, we shall expand the number of ARPA programs selected, in addition to expanding into specific contracts and TIF return on investments.
+We will also continue our assistance to the Comptroller's office in the preparation of the November 30, 2021, Comprehensive Annual Financial Report (CAFR) and the review of the External State's Attorney Invoices.
 The Audit Plan also provides for management consulting requests, special audits, and assistance with special projects as the need is determined throughout the fiscal year.

-We welcome the review of our Audit Plan for Fiscal Year 2021 and look forward to any comments or suggestions.
+We welcome the review of our Audit Plan for Fiscal Year 2022 and look forward to any comments or suggestions.